Welcome! I’m Jack Lowe, a documentarist using photography, audio, film and words to shine a light on the greatness of others.

-I’ve carried a camera for as long as I can remember — at least since my grandmother gave me an old Kodak Instamatic when I was 8 years old, which you can see hanging around my neck in this photograph.
+I’ve carried a camera for as long as I can remember, from the time my grandmother gave me an old Kodak Instamatic when I was 8 years old.

 I hope you enjoy perusing these pages.
-If you’d like to get in touch, please feel free to use the contact form here.
+If you’d like to get in touch, please feel free to use the contact form.